 Travelers would hop off the train to enjoy the balmy, salty ocean breeze and admire the spectacular view of the ocean.
 Unfortunately, the railroad track was destroyed by a hurricane in 1935 and the Overseas Highway was built over it, though the use of that bridge ceased in 1972.

-Visitors can choose from any of the 3 beaches located at Bahia Honda State Park.
+Visitors can choose from any of the three beaches located at Bahia Honda State Park.
 On the west end of the island is Calusa, the smallest beach.
 Sandspur is the largest beach in the state park and is located along the southeast side of the island.
-The shallow water at the Loggerhead beach on the south side makes it ideal for families with young children.
+The shallow water at Loggerhead Beach on the south side makes it ideal for families with young children.